OrdnanceSurvey/OS-VectorMap-Local-stylesheets-old-/README.md

-# OS-VectorMap-Local-stylesheets-old-
+This repository contains stylesheets for OS VectorMap Local

-Repository containing the stylesheets for the old version of OS Vector Map Local (pre Oct18)
+Select the directory that matches the format of your data